JadanPoll/DoughChat/README.md

 ## FinLit Duolingo

 A comprehensive financial literacy learning platform.
+Money is a very important way of communication understood by all the people's in the world so it's worth any study.

 🔗 [Visit DoughJo](https://co-financier.glitch.me/)